dribnet/perceptionengines/README.md

   --size 600
 ```

-And will change when the random seed is changed
+And should change when the random seed is changed
 ```bash
 python render_images.py \
   --renderer lines1 \